jwstegemann/fritz2/www/src/pages/docs/30_Render HTML.md

 ### Scope

-fritz2 offers the option to use a `Scope` to add some information to a tag which can then be received by any child-tag of the corresponding DOM-subtree and which will not be rendered out by default.
+fritz2 offers the use of `Scope`s to add more information to a tag.
+It can then be received by any child-tag of the corresponding DOM-subtree and will not be rendered out by default.
 The values in the `Scope` are only available for tags inside the context of the tag which sets them.

-To append something to the `Scope` you have to create a `Scope.Key` by using the `Scope.keyOf()` function.
+To append something to the `Scope`, you have to create a `Scope.Key` by using the `Scope.keyOf()` function.
 ```kotlin
 val myKey = Scope.keyOf<String>("myKeyName")
 ```
-The key is needed to set or get a value to the `Scope`.
+The key is needed to set or get a value of the `Scope`.
 ```kotlin
 val fooKey = Scope.keyOf<String>("foo")